 It is important to support Aboriginal patients with a referral so the opportunity for them to get vaccinated for COVID-19 is not missed.

-The training helps you develop an understanding of Aboriginal culture, history and their relationship to health to further improve the health outcomes of Aboriginal people, and how to incorporate what you have gained into your own professional practice.
-You will learn about why it is important to ask the standard Aboriginal identification question and how to make your practice more welcoming and inclusive for Aboriginal people.
+The training helps develop an understanding of Aboriginal culture and history, and their relationship to health, to further improve the health outcomes of Aboriginal people, and how to incorporate what you have gained into your own professional practice.
+You will learn why it is important to ask the standard Aboriginal identification question and how to make your practice more welcoming and inclusive for Aboriginal people.

 Aboriginal Community Controlled Health Service near you is likely to be providing COVID-19 vaccination and have Aboriginal Health Workers who can support you and your Aboriginal patients.